Teaching Scholarships & Grants

 Biology is one of the core "hard" sciences that help us to understand the natural world.
 Every year, new biology graduates are needed in the medical field, in environmental research, biotech and much more.
 Encouraging understanding of biological sciences such as evolution from an early age can ensure an adequate supply of graduates in this important field.

 National Association of Biology Teachers is dedicated to excellence in teaching biology in school.
 They offer several scholarships, some aimed at students and others aimed at those who are already teaching biology for a living but wish to apply for funding to further develop their methods, skills and knowledge.
 The BELS (Biology Educator Leadership Scholarship) is such a fund for biology teaching professionals who are members of NABT and enrolled (or already studying) a master's or doctorate.
 Maximum award value for the BELS is $5000.
-To check their various programs and when each deadline Is, see the page dedicated to scholarships on their website.
+To check various programs and deadlines, refer to the NABT Awards Information.

 Deadline: Varies, but most (unless stated) are typically mid-April

 Looking at the science from the perspective of ocean science (including biology), their scholarship programs encourage undergraduates and graduates in getting hands on experience.
 They have a number of fellowships and scholarships available for anyone with an interest and strong aptitude in ocean sciences.
 The Ernest F. Hollings Scholarship, for example, is worth up to $8000 (it does not have a set amount, but this is the upper limit) and is for 2nd and 3rd year students in relevant disciplines looking to go on into any career in ocean sciences.
-For more information on the NOAA scholarship programs, visit their website.
+For more information, visit the NOAA scholarship programs.

 Deadline: Applications between June and September every year

-This award from the Federation of American Societies for Experimental Biology rewards one woman every year on a number of criteria including scientific achievement, excellence in teaching (at post doctoral and undergraduate levels) and contributions to the scientific community.
+The Federation of American Societies for Experimental Biology rewards one woman every year on a number of criteria including scientific achievement, excellence in teaching (at post doctoral and undergraduate levels) and contributions to the scientific community.
 Evidence will include details of excellence, research papers, biography and supporting statements.
-The value of the award is presently a $10,000 research grant (to include travel bursaries to receive the award, and the cost of the hotel).
-For more information, see their website.
+Award recipients will receive a cash prize and funds.
+They will also get to present an Excellence In Science Award Lecture at the annual meeting of a FASEB member society of their choice.
+For more information, see FASEB's Excellence in Science Awards.

 Elementary Teacher Scholarships